AbhiramRV/Object_detection/README.md

 2. Build initial system quickly
 3. Use Bias/Varaince analysis &error analysis to figure out the next step and improve the model.

+Bias is the difference between human error and training error Varaince is the difference between training error and dev error

+Transfer Learning: Process of using pre trained network and fine-tuning for required task.
+Last layer of the pretrained network is removed and suitable new layer is added to fine tune.